alexwkleung/Desmos-Desktop/README.md

 This is a basic desktop app that wraps around the [Desmos API](https://www.desmos.com/api/v1.7/docs).
 The API is remotely fetched, so you'll need internet access.

-Enjoy using Desmos as a standalone desktop app.

 **Created with:**

 - Desmos API